Kluvens/Computer-Science/Networking/application-layer.md

 ## Web and HTTP
 Web page consists of objects, each of which can be stored on different Web servers.
+More specifically, a webpage consists of an index html file and urls to each object, when transferring a webpage, we firstly transfer the index file, then all its embedded objects.

 HTTP is a web's application layer protocol.